marius-kengne/marius-kengne/README.md

 - 🎓 I'm a final-year Computer Engineering student at **CY Tech**
 - 🌍 Currently doing an **AI Engineering internship** at **Neural AI** (Born Digital - Malta)
-- 🔐 Transitioning into **DevSecOps**, with strong interests in **cybersecurity, automation, and cloud**
+- 🔐 Transitioning into **DevSecOps**, with strong interests in **software engineering, cybersecurity, automation, and cloud**
 - 🛠️ I love building test frameworks, extensions, and backend services that solve real-world problems
-- 🗣️ Native French speaker, fluent in English
+- 🗣️ Native French speaker, Professional proficiency in English

 ---